Saint Joseph's College (Indiana): Campus

 The campus has several distinctive features.
 The Romanesque-style Chapel and the reflecting pond in front of the Chapel are the most recognized features of campus.
 Drexel Hall was one of the first buildings on campus, and is distinctive for its unique atrium.
 Drexel has been renovated and restored to its historical appearance.
 The campus also includes a private recreational lake which is an old stone quarry.

 Academics

 From 1932 until 2017, the college was accredited by the Higher Learning Commission (HLC).
 Specific programs were accredited or approved by the National Council for Accreditation of Teacher Education (NCATE), the National League for Nursing (NLN), the Board of Commissioners of the International Assembly of Collegiate Business Education (IACBE), and the State of Indiana Professional Standards Board for the Training of Elementary Teachers.

 Saint Joseph's College was known for its Core Program under which students learned the basics of history, political science, natural science, literature and philosophy in integrated "core classes".
-This departs from the cafeteria-style approach to general education used by most colleges and universities in which students take discrete lower division classes in these subjects.
+This differed from other approaches to general education used by most colleges and universities in which students take discrete lower division classes in these subjects.

-Saint Joseph's College had a student-faculty ratio of 14:1.
-69% of full-time faculty at Saint Joseph's had their doctorates or terminal degree.
-SJC offers 75 major, minor, and pre-professional programs, along with the nationally acclaimed Core Curriculum, which provides a solid liberal arts education and a distinct career advantage.